 Backwater Valve maintenance in Toronto and installation

-Call our fully-licensed, bonded and insured Toronto plumbers at 416 939 1530 The only Reliable and Trustworthy option.
+Call our fully-licensed, insured and experienced Toronto plumbers at 416 939 1530 The only Reliable and Trustworthy option.

 The Mainline Fullport Backwater Valve installed on the main building drain allows for the free circulation of air & will protect the entire building from backflow with just the one valve.

 Until recently most plumbing codes did not allow a backwater valve to be installed on a main-building drain.
 Municipal sewers exert both negative and positive air pressures, and a building’s venting system alleviates these pressure differences.
 Free circulation of air between a municipal sewer and a buildings venting system is essential for the proper flow of sewage.
 The only backwater valves available when the codes were originally written, were the “normally closed” design and these valves would not allow a free circulation of air between the building and municipal sewer.

 The Mainline Fullport Backwater Valve features a ‘normally open’ gate design which makes the free circulation possible.
 The valve allows the free flow of air to vent through it, and at the same time in the event of a sewer back up, the gate floats into the closed position to protect the building from backflow.

 Because of this normally-open technology, Special Changes to the National Plumbing Code of Canada were made to allow for main-building drain protection versus the old standard which restricted backwater valves to the branch line of the building drain only.
 Today, the plumbing industry has embraced this method of backflow protection and the Mainline Fullport Backwater Valve.

 The Mainline Fullport Backwater Valve is a normally open backwater valve.
 It allows non-restrictive sewage flow from the inlet to the outlet side of the valve, through flow channels incorporated on the gate and body.
 (This superior design prevents sewage buildup in body).